cert-manager/cert-manager/design/20221205-memory-management.md

 A number of optional secrets that will always be created by users with no labelling enforced:

+- the secret referenced in `issuer.spec.acme.externalAccountBinding`.

 - the secret referenced by `issuer.spec.acme.solvers.dns01.acmeDNS.accountSecretRef`.

-- the secret referenced in `issuer.spec.acme.externalAccountBinding`.
+- the secret referenced in `issuer.spec.acme.solvers.dns01.akamai.clientSecretSecretRef`

 - the secret referenced in `issuer.spec.acme.solvers.dns01.akamai.accessTokenSecretRef`

-- the secret referenced in `issuer.spec.acme.solvers.dns01.akamai.clientSecretSecretRef`

-- the secret referenced in `issuer.spec.acme.solvers.dns01.akamai.clientTokenSecretRef`

 - the secret referenced in `issuer.spec.acme.solvers.dns01.azureDNS.clientSecretSecretRef`